rajdeepd/reudismam.github.io/_posts/2017-12-21-anomalies-in-java.md

 In this post, I present a catalog of anomalies that developers perform in Java.
 For each anomaly, we include name, description, benefits, code example, and tools that include the anomaly in their catalog (if any).
-Each anomaly could be associated to one or more code metrics such as bug fixing, clarity, performance.
+Each anomaly could be associated with one or more code metrics such as bug fixing, clarity, performance.

 Field, Parameter, Local Variable Could Be Final